Fates-List/lynx/api-docs/websockets/getting-started.md

 The ``AUTH`` command has been added and may be required for sensitive information.
 We may start limiting events based on this in the future.

+The ``CHECKAUTH`` command can be sent to check if the user is authenticated or not.

 ### Pings

 Your websocket client must send a ``PING`` every 20 seconds or it will be disconnected.
 A ping frame does not count though is still needed, it must be a message frame containing the string ``PING``.